Adverse Weather Procedures

 - The default Begin time is 08:00 am; the thru (end time) is 05:00 pm.
 Edit the time(s), if necessary, using a 12 hour (hh:mm) format.
 Select am or pm using the arrow buttons.
 The dates can be entered either by typing in mm/dd/yyyy or by selecting a date with the calendar button.

-Note: Work time missed due to adverse weather must be made up within one calendar year of the date the adverse weather situation was reported.
+Note: Work time missed due to adverse weather must be made up within 90 days of the date the adverse weather situation was reported.

 Total Amount Earned: Hour(s) / Minutes